xiix0/scam/README.md

-Expect a letter from a friend who will ask a favor of you.
+Someone is speaking well of you.

+How unusual!